codeforsanjose/codeforsanjose.github.io/README.md

 Please clone this repository and push any changes to the branch you are working on.

-We use the built-in **Projects tab Kanban board** for task tracking and project management, following best practices inspired by Bonnie Wolfe (Hack for LA).

 ## Introduction

 Open Source San José is a local volunteer organization dedicated to advancing civic innovation in South Bay Area.